cypress-io/cypress-documentation/source/guides/core-concepts/cypress-studio.md

 {% note info %}
 #### {% fa fa-graduation-cap %} Real World Example
-You can clone the {% fa fa-github %} {% url "Real World App (RWA)" https://github.com/cypress-io/cypress-realworld-app %} and refer to the {% url "cypress/tests/demo/cypress-studio.spec.ts" https://github.com/cypress-io/cypress-realworld-app/cypress/tests/demo/cypress-studio.spec.ts %} file.
+Clone the {% fa fa-github %} {% url "Real World App (RWA)" https://github.com/cypress-io/cypress-realworld-app %} and refer to the {% url "cypress/tests/demo/cypress-studio.spec.ts" https://github.com/cypress-io/cypress-realworld-app/cypress/tests/demo/cypress-studio.spec.ts %} file.
 {% endnote %}

+#### Step 1 - Run the spec
-We will use Cypress Studio to perform a New Transaction user journey.
+We will use Cypress Studio to perform a "New Transaction" user journey.

-We are logged into the application inside the `beforeEach` block.

-Cypress Studio is directly integrated with the {% url 'Command Log' test-runner#Command-Log %}.

 First, launch the Test Runner and run the spec created in the previous step.

 {% imgTag /img/guides/cypress-studio/extend-test-1.png "Cypress Studio" "no-border" %}

-Once the tests complete the run, hovering over the test in the Command Log will reveal an "Extend Test" button.
+Once the tests complete their run, hover over the test in the Command Log to reveal an "Extend Test" button.
 Clicking on "Extend Test" will launch the Cypress Studio.

+{% note info %}
+Cypress Studio is directly integrated with the {% url 'Command Log' test-runner#Command-Log %}.
+{% endnote %}

 {% imgTag /img/guides/cypress-studio/extend-test-2.png "Cypress Studio" "no-border" %}

+#### Step 2 - Launch Cypress Studio for a test

 Click the "Get Started" button to begin interacting with your site to generate tests.
 {% imgTag /img/guides/cypress-studio/extend-test-3.png "Cypress Studio Get Started" "no-border" %}

+{% note success %}
+Cypress will automatically execute all hooks and currently present test code, and then the test can be extended from that point on (e.g. We are logged into the application inside the `beforeEach` block).
+{% endnote %}

 Next, the Test Runner will execute the test in isolation and pause after the last command in the test.
 {% imgTag /img/guides/cypress-studio/extend-test-4.png "Cypress Studio Extend Test" "no-border" %}

 Now, we can begin updating the test to create a new transaction between users.

+#### Step 3 - Interact with the Application

 To record actions, begin interacting with the application.
 Here we will click on the first name input and as a result we will see the click recorded in the Command Log.